 Antalya is known for its astounding views of dramatic scenes of ancient ruins of cities, beautiful coastlines with theatrical cliffs and crystal blue waters make Antalya the perfect place for anyone with a camera.
-Tourists know the well-known attractions, but a worldwide local know how to experience it best.
-This is an insider guide on some of Antalya’s best-hidden spots.
+I would love to share some insight on some of Antalya’s best-hidden spots.
+Let’s go!

 Visiting Antalya means that you are going to submerge yourself in history.
 It is everywhere!
 Take for example the ruins of Aspendos, an ancient city that dates back to 160 A.D.
 This is a short-day trip away, but you can stand on the stage of a fantastic amphitheater that is one of the best-preserved theaters in the world.